2016 Aircel Chennai Open

-The 2016 Aircel Chennai Open was a 2016 ATP World Tour tennis tournament played on outdoor hard courts.
-It was the 21st edition of the only ATP tournament taking place in India and took place at the SDAT Tennis Stadium in Chennai, India, from 4 to 10 January 2016.
+The 2016 Aircel Chennai Open was a men's tennis tournament, played on outdoor hard courts that was part of the ATP World Tour 250 series of the 2016 ATP World Tour.
+It was the 21st edition of the only ATP tournament taking place in India and was played at the SDAT Tennis Stadium in Chennai, from 4 January until 10 January 2016.
+First-seeded Stan Wawrinka won the singles event.